-According to the detox current, curcuma is one of the best foods for eliminating toxins that remain trapped in the blood and the liver.
-That’s because it’s main active compound, curcumin, has antioxidant and antiinflammatory properties.
+According to “detox” literature, curcuma is one of the best foods for eliminating toxins that remain trapped in the blood and the liver.
+This is because its main active compound, curcumin, has antioxidant and antiinflammatory properties.

-Thanks to its antioxidant properties, consuming curcuma can be beneficial for liver health.
-This is why so many people recommend consuming it on a regular basis, within the context of a healthy lifestyle.
+Thanks to its antioxidant properties, adding curcuma to your diet can promote liver health.
+This is why so many people recommend eating it on a regular basis, within the context of a healthy lifestyle.

 You might like: The 8 Benefits of Turmeric That You’ll Want To Know

 This plant is common as a complement for the cleansing of the liver and gallbladder.
 According to popular belief, it also contains active substances that prevent the accumulation of toxins in the liver.

 To take advantage of it, you can prepare it as a tea and consume it in moderation.
 Again, make sure you have your doctor’s authorization first.

 7. Rosemary can also promote liver function